chuanisawesome/goodies_tracker/README.md

 # goodies_tracker
-A goodies tracker for your stamp cards.
+A goodies tracker for your stamp and gift cards.